Liam-DeVoe/liam-devoe.github.io/_posts/2022-01-01-godels-incompleteness-theorem.md

 The difference lies in that $T_{group}$ is not trying to be a theory of mathematics.
 You don't particularly care if you can't prove every possible statement for all groups, because if you can't, you can always look at a specific group you care about and prove whether that statement is true in that group or not.
 This isn't possible in a theory of mathematics.[^6]

+## Completeness of $T_{EG}$

+But wait - we said earlier that the theory of euclidean geometry, $T_{EG}$, was complete.
+Does this contradict the incompleteness theorem?
+No, because $T_{EG}$ is not "sufficiently strong".
+There are a great number of interesting theories which are complete, like $T_{EG}$, but that aren't strong enough to be subject to the incompleteness theorem.

+## "Completing" a Theory

+Recall that we saw $T_{NG}$ (neutral geometry), which is incomplete, could be extended to a complete theory $T_{EG}$ (euclidean geometry) by adding the parallel postulate.
+We say that $T_{EG}$ is a "completion" of $T_{NG}$, that $T_{NG}$ can be "completed" by adding PP, etc.

+You might wonder if we could pull the same trick for theories affected by the incompleteness theorem.
+Given some sufficiently strong theory $T$, the incompleteness theorem says there is some $\sigma$ independent of $T$.
+Could we complete $T$ by adding either $\sigma$ or $\lnot \sigma$ to $T$ as an axiom?
+No, regardless of which we choose.
+Adding an axiom to a theory never makes that theory weaker (ie prove less theorems).
+It can only make it stronger.
+So this new theory $T' = T \cup \\{\sigma\\}$ would still be sufficiently strong and thus satisfy the incompleteness theorem, so there is some new sentence $\sigma'$ which is independent of $T'$.

+This means thatnNo matter how many independent sentences we add to a sufficiently strong theory, the resulting theory will still be sufficiently strong and thus subject to the incompleteness theorem.
+So we'll never be able to "complete" a sufficiently strong theory.

 # Common Misunderstandings

 The single most common misunderstanding (I'm tempted to say "abuse") of the incompleteness theorem is that the independent sentence is somehow "true".
 For instance, here's a direct quote [from wikipedia](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems):